Stories & Grievances

 6. The Tweed ring could not succeed at all without the support of the publishers, Editors, and producers of the news.
 Reporters who work at The New York Post (Rupert Murdoch's newspaper) have told us that they will not use any material that threatens The System, nor are any reporters allowed to quote parents who speak out in opposition to The System.
 Mr. Murdoch is, we have heard, a teacher for The NYC Leadership Academy.
 We wonder what he is teaching.

 Who is Rupert Murdoch?

-Exerpts from this website: Mr. Murdoch is a Media Manipulator, a War Monger, Neoconservative, Oil Imperialist, Intimidator, Far-Right Partisan, Bush supporter and Bush family employer ( hehired Bush cousin John Ellis), Apologist for Repressive Regimes (China), Union Buster, and more.
+The New York Times has alot to say, as do many media outlets.
+Exerpts from some websites: Mr. Murdoch is a Media Manipulator, a War Monger, Neoconservative, Oil Imperialist, Intimidator, Far-Right Partisan, Bush supporter and Bush family employer ( hehired Bush cousin John Ellis), Apologist for Repressive Regimes (China), Union Buster, and more.
 Some or all of these claims may be true, but the point is to show how politicized our media really is.
 Money always 'talks'.